In our era of identity theft, title fraud costs Canadians $300 million annually. It’s a serious problem that often impacts older adults.

 Seniors can be popular targets for several reasons:

-In today’s electronic world with so much personal information available on the internet it has become even easier to commit title fraud.
-Regrettably some people have lost their homes to this crime.
+With so much personal information available on the internet, it has become even easier to commit title fraud and some people have lost their homes to this crime.
+Do a property search at your province land registry office to ensure that the title to your home is in your name.

 Protecting Yourself from Title Fraud

 There are a variety of legal actions a person can take to recover from fraud, but what can be done to prevent title fraud in the first place?
-The first thing is that everyone, especially seniors, must be vigilant.
+Everyone, especially seniors, must be vigilant.

-- Be clear about what you are signing.
+Have a Lawyer review your real estate documents when purchasing and selling your home.
+Be clear about what you are signing.
 Legal language is confusing to anyone.
+Acquire title insurance when purchasing a property.

-Title insurance is an insurance policy that will protect your home from title fraud as well as other title problems.
-It is commonly bought at time of purchase but can be added at a later date.
-It is good for as long as you own the property so it only needs to be purchased once.
-Typically the cost is as low a few hundred dollars.
-I have been recommending to all my clients to invest in title insurance for years.
+Title insurance is an insurance policy that protects your home from title fraud as well as other title problems.
+Buy it at the time of purchase but can be added at a later date.
+It is good for as long as you own the property, so it only needs to be purchased once.
+The cost is as low a few hundred dollars and I recommend all my clients invest in title insurance.

 Don’t be the victim of title fraud!
 Your home is perhaps your largest personal asset.
 Don’t let anyone take it away.